iltuoconsulenteit/DocCropper/README.md

 The frontend allows the user to:
 - Upload one or more images (on mobile devices the file picker can use the camera directly)
 - Manually adjust the four corners of each image
+- Use brightness and contrast sliders to enhance the document
 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
 - Choose how many processed images appear on each PDF page